silvae86/silvae86.github.io/_pages/teaching/slides/uml/class.md

 name: associations
 ## Associations

-- Associations are binary relationships between classes.
+- Associations are binary relationships between classes

 - Represented by a line drawn between the two classses that we want to associate

 .center[.imglg[![Association](../diagrams/UMLDiagrams/Association.png)]]

+At each end of the line we add the [multiplicity](#multiplicity) of the association.

 ---
 name: multiplicity
 ## Multiplicity

 ---
 name: aggregation